githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/2-how-to-use-github-copilot.md

 GitHub Copilot provides suggestions from a model that OpenAI built from billions of lines of open source code.
 You can spend less time creating boilerplate and repetitive code patterns, and more time on building great software.

 You can write a comment describing the logic you want and GitHub Copilot will immediately suggest code to implement the solution.
+GitHub Copilot can assist non-native English speakers, test your code, and secure your code.

 <!-- Possibly add the image from https://github.com/features/copilot under, Focus on solving bigger problems, or something similar -->